 In fact, DP is probably the first celebrity to have worn Sabyasachi the most in the last one year alone than all the other actresses combined.

 Whether it is for an event, an award ceremony or a festival, Deepika has Sabyasachi on speed dial for all her OOTD/OOTN needs.
-Sarees, skirts, shararas or coordinate sets, Sabya is home to luxury fashion of all kinds.
+Sarees, skirts, shararas or coordinate sets, Sabya is home to a luxury fashion of all kinds.

 It was Anushka and her breathtaking bridal lehenga and jewellery that made us want to get married in Sabyasachi couture.
 From her engagement to mehendi to the wedding reception, Anushka and Virat both turned up in head-to-toe Sabyasachi.
 Recently, the Kohlis celebrated their first Karva Chauth also in Sabyasachi.
 Such loyalty, much wow!